91st Division (Philippines)

 The 91st Infantry Division was a division of the Philippine Army under the United States Army Forces in the Far East (USAFFE).

 Organization

 History

 It was active from 1941 to April 9, 1942, whereupon it surrendered when Bataan fell.
 Col. (later BGen.)
 Luther R. Stevens (PA) was the division's commander, and Col. Edgar H. Keltner, Inf., was Chief of Staff.
+The unit was activated in Leyte and was transferred in November 1941 to Luzon taking only 91st, 92nd Infantry Regiments, and 91st Field Artillery Regiment.
+93rd Regiment was left behind as it was still being mobilized.
+Eventually 93rd was transferred to Mindanao by General Sharp commander of Visayan-Mindanao Force leaving only newly recruits and PC units defending in Leyte-Samar area.
+Additional supporting units area attached when the division reached Luzon.